 The Military and other constitutionally established components of the national defence system are subordinated exclusively to people's will, in order to guarantee the state sovereignty, independence and unity, territorial integrity of the country and constitutional democracy.
-The Constitution of Romania, art.
-118

 The regime of the total or partial mobilization of the armed forces or of the state of war and the organization of the Supreme Council of National Defence is established by organic laws adopted by the Parliament, with the vote of the majority of each chamber.
-The Constitution of Romania, art.
-73